SamuelSwartzberg/flashcardifying_text_temp/inf.md

-speculative execution is executing instructions before we know if they will be needed speculative execution is worthwhile if the cost of waiting until we know if the instructions will be needed to be executed is higher than the cost of speculatively executing. speculative execution is most commonly referred to in the case of instuction pipelining, but may also be performed in many higher-level tasks. speculative execution (in CPUs) is most often performed in the case of control flow, where branch prediction is often used to try and guess which branch is most likely.
+speculative execution is executing instructions before we know if they will be needed speculative execution is worthwhile if the cost of waiting until we know if the instructions will be needed to be executed is higher than the cost of speculatively executing. speculative execution is most commonly referred to in the case of instuction pipelining, but may also be performed in many higher-level tasks. speculative execution (in processors) is most often performed in the case of control flow, where branch prediction is often used to try and guess which branch is most likely.

 ###### RISC instruciton pipelining